 The ATA addressed objectives of Canada's counter-terrorism approach, including: to prevent terrorists from getting into Canada; to protect Canadians from acts of terrorism by activating tools to identify, prosecute, convict and punish terrorists; and to work with the international community to bring terrorists to justice and address motivations to terrorism.
 The Act amended a number of federal Acts and included extensive new anti-terrorism measures in the Criminal Code.

 3. Recognizance with Conditions provision

-Section 83.3 of the Criminal Code establishes a measure to assist in disrupting plans to commit terrorism.
-A peace officer who believes on reasonable grounds that a terrorist activity would be carried out, and suspects on reasonable grounds that imposing conditions for supervision or arresting a person is necessary to prevent the activity from being carried out, can lay an information before a provincial court judge.
+Section 83.3 of the Criminal Code establishes a measure to assist in disrupting plans to carry out a terrorist activity.
+A peace officer who believes on reasonable grounds that a terrorist activity will be carried out, and suspects on reasonable grounds that imposing conditions for supervision or arresting a person is necessary to prevent the activity from being carried out, can lay an information before a provincial court judge.
 The judge can then compel the person to appear before him or her.
-In certain limited situations where the peace officer suspects on reasonable grounds that the detention of the person in custody was necessary in order to prevent a terrorist activity, the officer can arrest the person, without warrant, in order to bring the person before a judge.
+In certain limited situations where the peace officer suspects on reasonable grounds that the detention of the person in custody is necessary in order to prevent a terrorist activity, the officer can arrest the person, without warrant, in order to bring the person before a judge.
 The judge can, if satisfied on evidence adduced that the peace officer has reasonable grounds for the suspicion, order the person to enter into a recognizance to keep the peace and to comply with any other reasonable conditions that the judge considers desirable for preventing the carrying out of a terrorist activity.
 The recognizance can be for a maximum period of twelve months.